ourcodingclub/ourcodingclub.github.io/_tutorials/data-vis-2.md

 <div class="bs-callout-blue" markdown="1">
 #### Need inspiration for your colours?

-You can define colours using R's <a href="http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf" target="_blank">built-in colour names</a> or by specifying their <a href="https://www.color-hex.com/" target="_blank">Hex codes</a>.
-The `Colour Picker` package is a great way to pick colours within the comfort of R Studio: see our <a href="https://ourcodingclub.github.io/2015/01/29/datavis_update.html#practice" target="_blank">previous tutorial</a> for instructions on how to install it.
+You can define colours using R's [previous tutorial](http://www.stat.columbia.edu/~tzheng/files/Rcolor.pdf" target="_blank">built-in colour names</a> or by specifying their <a href="https://www.color-hex.com/" target="_blank">Hex codes</a>.
+The `Colour Picker` package is a great way to pick colours within the comfort of R Studio: see our <a href="https://ourcodingclub.github.io/2015/01/29/datavis_update.html#practice) for instructions on how to install it.

 </div>